 Letting the dough chill is an essential part of some cookie recipes.
 This helps them not spread as much while they are baking.

-When the dough is chilling the fat solidifies and while it is baking that fat will melt at a slower rate which in turn will help the cookies not spread.
+When the dough is chilling, the fat solidifies.
+While they are baking that fat will melt at a slower rate which in turn will help the cookies not spread, resulting in a puffed-up, chewy peanut butter cookie.

 DO I HAVE TO USE REESE’S PEANUT BUTTER CUPS?